thibaut-neoledge/azure-docs.fr-fr/articles/sql-data-warehouse/sql-data-warehouse-get-started-create-database-tsql.md

 <properties
-   pageTitle="Créer un entrepôt SQL Data Warehouse avec TSQL | Microsoft Azure" description="Découvrez comment créer un entrepôt Azure SQL Data Warehouse avec TSQL" services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"
+   pageTitle="Create a SQL Data Warehouse with TSQL | Microsoft Azure" description="Learn how to create an Azure SQL Data Warehouse with TSQL" services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"